tmpfs/async-validate/README.md

 ## Usage

-Usage involves defining a descriptor, assigning it to a schema using the necessary plugins and calling validate:
+Define validation rules, assign them to a schema using the necessary plugins and call validate:

 ```javascript
 var Schema = require('..')